Learning on demand: This is how the learning trend works

 What does “Learning on Demand” mean?

-4 Advantages of Learning on Demand in Companies
+4 advantages of Learning on Demand in companies

-We at blink.it particularly like to use the following measures for our own learning library, fully in the spirit of Learning on Demand:
+At blink.it, we particularly like to use the following measures for our own learning library, fully in the spirit of Learning on Demand:

 1. Process documentation

-2. Video tutorials
+2. Video instructions

 3. Checklists